-Phases of Team Work Opening to explore Focus 1: What are the risks involved?
-Mindset: Seeing possible opportunities and risks.
-Question: What might go wrong, what could happen if?
+Phases of team work Focus 1: What are the risks involved?
 Focus 2: What seems to be the best solution?
-Mindset: Envisioning a brighter future.
-Question: What would be the ideal scenario to end up with?
-Synthesizing findings Mindset: Bringing together what initially was lacking, with a focus on opportunities and risks found.
-Question: What needs primary attention in our decision making?
-Mindset: Composing a future from the pieces added through mind-opening.
-Question: What, with known risks in mind, are the true opportunities Narrowing to decide Mindset: Minimize seen risks Questions: Which risks can we take?
+Opening to explore Mindset: Seeing possible opportunities and risks Question: what might go wrong, what would happen if?
+Mindset: envisioning a brighter future Question: what would be the ideal scenario to end up with?
+Synthesizing findings Mindset: Bringing together what initially was lacking, with a focus on opportunities and risks found Question: what needs primary attention in our decision making?
+Mindset: Composing a future from the pieces added through mind-opening Question : what, with known risks in mind, are the true opportunities?
+Narrowing to decide Mindset: minimize seen risks Question: which risk(s) can we take?
 What opportunities does taking them open up?
 What, regarding these risks, needs to be attended to?
-Mindset: Looking at quick wins and gains Question: What is the very best move to make right now?
+Mindset: looking at quick wins and gains Question: what is the very best move to make right now?